VISIT OUR ART STORE ▶

 Step-by-Step Process of Painting Lavender

-Now that your materials are ready, it's time to start the painting.
-I'll break it down into easy-to-follow steps.
+Now that the materials are ready, it’s time for the artist to begin the painting.
+The process is broken down into easy-to-follow steps.

 Preparing the Sketch and Background

-First, sketch a simple outline of the lavender and mason jar.
-This doesn't need to be overly detailed; it's just a guideline for your painting.
+First, the artist sketches a simple outline of the lavender and mason jar.
+This doesn’t need to be overly detailed; it serves as a guideline.

-Once the sketch is ready, grab your size 10 brush and wet the area where you'll paint the lavender.
+Once the sketch is ready, the artist grabs the size 10 brush and wets the area where the lavender will be painted.

-I use the wet-on-wet technique, where I wet the paper first and let the water soak in a little bit.
+The artist uses the wet-on-wet technique, wetting the paper first and letting the water soak in slightly.

 Wet the area to paint the lavender